-- Understand place value This understanding includes meanings of the ones place, tens place, and hundreds place for numbers up to 1000.
+- Understand place value This understanding includes meanings of the ones place, tens place, and hundreds place, etc.

 - Solve arithmetic problems.
 Select the appropriate operation — addition, subtraction, multiplication, and division.
 Use facts, number properties, and mental arithmetic.
 Be able to use spoken and written words, numbers, and symbols to explain your solution method.

 - Use tabular information Use information from a table or diagram to work with data; to think algebraically; and to solve problems.
 Construct a scaled bar graph to organize up to five categories of data.

 - Acquire life skills with time and money Tell time to the nearest minute, using analog and digital clocks, as well as a.m. / p.m. distinctions.
 Read and use a monthly calendar appropriately.
-Solve word problems about money involving dollar bills and coins.
+Solve problems about money involving dollar bills and coins.

 - Classify shapes by their properties and partition them into fractional parts.
 Partition circles and rectangles into halves, thirds, fourths, and smaller equal portions.
 Know that each portion represents a part of the whole — one-half, one-third, one-fourth, etc. and that 2/2 = 4/4 = 3/3 = 1 or one whole circle or rectangle.

 - Measure lengths.
 Estimate, and compare lengths with commonly used measuring devices scaled in inches, feet, centimeters, and meters.
 Be familiar with one-foot rulers marked off in fractional parts of inches and centimeters.

 - Distinguish between area and perimeter (a length measure).
 Solve arithmetic problems involving area and perimeter.